Top 5 reasons to be a mentor

 - “Being able to make a new friend” – Camila Bentes Rodrigues Da Costa, returning mentor

 - “As a mentor, one gains many skills that help you grow as a person while having fun.
-What you learn in the New Student Peer Mentorship Program can help with future jobs or volunteer positions.” – Joyce Almonte, new mentor
+What you learn in the New Student Peer Mentor Program can help with future jobs or volunteer positions.” – Joyce Almonte, new mentor

 We provide mentors with training in communication strategies, time management, relationship building, accessibility awareness and connect them with resources available on campus to ensure they are fully prepared for their role.
-Throughout the year, we also provide optional training exclusive to participants in our programs, such as bystander training and study tips workshops.
+Throughout the year, we also provide additional training exclusive to participants in our programs, such as bystander training and study tips workshops.

 - “The people, events, and food makes this one program that should not be passed up!” – Kapilan Panchendrabose, returning mentor

-- “You can learn so much from your mentee; both of my past mentees were from the Philippines and they shared so much of their culture with me.” – Tori Miller, mentorship programs assistant
+- “You can learn so much from your mentee; both of my past mentees were from the Philippines and they shared so much of their culture with me.” – Tori Miller, mentoring programs assistant

 There is so much opportunity for our mentors to learn from the new student they are matched with.
 Our program caters to all new students; a mentee may be a new student coming from high school, a graduate student in Canada for the first time, or a parent coming to university with 20 years of work experience.
 We work very hard to match mentors with the perfect fit to ensure that they get just as much out of the experience as a new student would.